-International producers once headed to Italy purely for the iconic scenery; now they come for the scenery, yes, but also the decent financial incentives and state-of-the-art facilities.
+International producers once headed to Italy purely for the iconic scenery; they still come for the view, yes, but also the decent financial incentives and state-of-the-art facilities.

-Last year saw projects as diverse as Terrence Malick’s The Last Planet shoot in the outskirts of Rome, Michael Bay’s Netflix actioner 6 Underground take advantage of locations in and around Florence, and Eon shoot scenes for No Time To Die in Maratea and Matera in southern Italy.
-Additionally Tuscany hosted part of the third season of Netflix’s Money Heist and Paul Verhoeven filmed Benedetta between Tuscany and Umbria.
+Last year saw projects as diverse as Terrence Malick’s The Last Planet shoot in the outskirts of Rome; Michael Bay’s Netflix actioner 6 Underground take advantage of locations in and around Florence; and Eon’s No Time To Die, which shot scenes in Maratea and Matera in southern Italy.
+Additionally, Tuscany hosted part of the third season of Netflix’s Money Heist and Paul Verhoeven filmed Benedetta between Tuscany and Umbria.

 The shoot for No Time To Die featured a high-speed car chase around winding streets.
 “People said the historical architecture and bureaucracy would rule out a James Bond car chase, but this proves we can do anything,” says Ivan Moliterni, head of the Matera film board.

-Additionally, the BBC’s four-part comedy drama Us, an adaptation by David Nicholls of his bestselling book, shot for a few days in Venice.
-“We shot on location with a mixture of our crew and local crew, who were also very good,” says series line producer Pat Lees.
-“We used boats to move the kit around the city, which was very efficient.
+Additionally, the BBC’s four-part comedy drama Us, an adaptation by David Nicholls of his bestselling book, filmed for a few days in Venice.
+“We shot on location with a mix of our crew and local crew, who were very good,” says series line producer Pat Lees.
+“We used boats to move the kit around the city, which was very efficient.”

-Experts point out there is still much of Italy that remains unfilmed — even Italian directors are continually discovering new locations and local location scouts are crucial.
-It is not difficult to secure permits, but procedures and regulations vary from one city and province to another.
-Local know-how is paramount and some locations, such as Vatican City and Rome’s Roman Forum, are near-impossible to film.
+Local know-how is paramount for productions and some locations, such as Vatican City and Rome’s Roman Forum, are near-impossible to film.
 But local production companies can advise on affordable and accessible alternatives.